Statistics - Statistical Inference

 "The average number of bikes a Dutch person owns is between 3.5 and 6."

-Hypothesis testing is a method to check if a statement about a population is true.
+Hypothesis testing is a method to check if a claim about a population is true.
 More precisely, it checks how likely it is that a hypothesis is true is based on the sample data.

 There are different types of hypothesis testing.